Combined Ratio in Insurance Definition

 - It is a way to measure if premiums collected as revenue are more than the claim related payment it has to pay.

 - It is the easiest way to measure if the business or company is financially healthy or not.

 - It is determined by summing up the loss ratio and expense ratio.

 - In cases of trade basis combined ratio, the insurance company pays less than the premiums it receives.
 Alternatively, when we take into consideration the financial basis combined ratio, the insurance company is paying out the equivalent amount as the premiums it receives.

 - A healthy combined ratio in the field of insurance sectors is generally considered to be in the range of 75% to 90%.
 It indicates a large part of premium earned is used to cover up the actual risk.

-To conclude we can tell that calculating the combined ratio is easy, once we know where to get the numbers from.
+To conclude, we can tell that calculating the combined ratio is easy once we know where to get the numbers from.
 The biggest hint is to know the meaning and discovering where to locate the numbers in the financial reports.
-It can be tough if we don’t know what and where to look.
+It can be challenging if we don’t know what and where to look.

-We have understood now how combined ratios can support us to identify which insurance companies are profitable, and those that are not good enough.
-This is a ratio is applicable to mostly property-casualty insurance companies.
-We have a different set of ratios that are applicable to life insurance companies.
+We have understood now how combined ratios can support us to identify which insurance companies are profitable and those that are not good enough.
+It is a ratio that applies to mostly property-casualty insurance companies.
+We have a different set of ratios that apply to life insurance companies.

 This article has been a guide to Combined Ratio and its definition.
 Here we discuss the formula for calculation of combined ratio in insurance along with its example, advantages, and disadvantages.
 You may also have a look at these articles below to learn more about financial analysis –